ssauermann/job-combine/README.md

     - `-m <minimum run time for a single combined job>`
     - `-p <number of combined jobs to target>`
     - `--dispatch` Queue combined jobs directly after creation
+- Remove all jobs that ran successfully from the storage:
+`job-combine restart`
+    - `--adapt-time <multiplier>` Multiple the times of the scripts that have not yet been completed by this amount
 ## Example usage
 1. Create job scripts programmatically and call `job-combine -s ~/job.storage add <jobfile>` for each one.
 2. Combine the scripts considering the following constraints: